gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      * *unix* - UNIX style, lines end with LF character*
      * *lf* -  the same as *unix*

+     The default is to use the same end-of-line convention as the input.

    .. index:: --wide-character-encoding (gnatpp)

    :switch:`--wide-character-encoding={e}`